Krylov complexity and chaos in quantum mechanics: Summary and discussions

 In the stadium billiard, as shown in Fig.~\ref{fig:stadium asym KOC}, the saturation value of the complexity becomes smaller as the system approaches the integrable regime ($a/R\to0$).
 However, this late-time behavior is not so obvious in the Sinai billiard.
 In Fig.~\ref{fig:sinai KOC}, the complexity for $l/L=0.05$ appears to be small, but it does not show any saturation in the displayed range.
 It also seems that the complexity for $l/L\geq 0.05$ approaches the same value.
 In App.~\ref{app:1}, we also consider the Krylov operator complexity for $l/L=0$, whose time dependence is shown in Fig.~\ref{fig:sinai resolution KOC integrable}.
 It is possible that the complexity remains small and oscillates for $l/L=0$, but this result should not be seriously trusted because of the numerical instabilities.
 Therefore, our tentative conclusion is that it may be difficult to distinguish the chaoticity from the late-time behavior of the Krylov operator complexity.
 This also implies that the effect of the erratic behavior of the Lanczos coefficients on the one-dimensional chain \eqref{eq:Krylov chain for operator} is more subtle.
+The authors of \cite{Espanol:2022cqr} have reported similar results in Ising spin chains that the late-time behavior of the complexity strongly depends on the choice of the operator and is not correlated with chaoticity although there was a correlation between the variance of the Lanczos coefficients and chaoticity.

 Even for the Krylov state complexity, its asymptotic value is insensitive to the billiard table shape, hence its relationship with the variance of the Lanczos coefficients is subtle as it was for the Krylov operator complexity.
 One difference is that the peak value of the Krylov state complexity at early time shows some correlation with the classical Lyapunov exponent, which was discussed in \cite{Balasubramanian:2022tpr,Erdmenger:2023shk}.
 It would be interesting to study this property in more detail and to examine how universal this behavior is for various systems showing quantum chaos.